 - Ramapo College of New Jersey in Mahwah, NJ (25 miles away)

-- Rutgers University - Newark in Newark, NJ (32 miles away)
+- William Paterson University of New Jersey in Wayne, NJ (27 miles away)

 - SUNY College at New Paltz in New Paltz, NY (52 miles away)

 - Eastern Connecticut State University in Willimantic, CT (90 miles away)

 - Rutgers University - Camden in Camden, NJ (106 miles away)